Sriharsha-hatwar/Sriharsha-blog/_posts/2021-03-09-First-attempt-blogging.md

 date: 2021-01-26 12:00:00
 tags: machine-learning short-read
 ---
 > In this series of posts on I will be talking about several research papers I personally like.
 Also, I will be writing about my hiking adventures.
-Stay tuned for more as I discuss about the required items, what one should be equipped with before starting hiking.
+Stay tuned for more as I discuss about the required items, what one should be equipped with before starting hiking. - this will be deleted eventually

 <!--more-->